RULE.01

 Arena Rules

-The room can be ruthless without being reckless.
+The room can be rigorous without being reckless.

 These rules are for speakers, audiences, moderators, adjudicators, editors, media staff, and event teams.